-&lt;sup>1 Includes the Wisconsin Economic Development Corporation (WEDC) and the Wisconsin Housing and Economic Development Authority (WHEDA).
-The total OPEB liability for the State Retiree Health Insurance program increased from \$642.0 million as of June 30, 2020, to \$712.9 million as of June 30, 2021 This increase is primarily related to changes in actual benefit payments and contributions paid and changes in the health care cost trend rates and the discount rate assumptions.
-State Retiree Health Insurance Program Total OPEB Liability As of June 30
+Includes the Wisconsin Economic Development Corporation (WEDC) and the Wisconsin Housing and Economic Development Authority (WHEDA).

+The total OPEB liability for the State Retiree Health Insurance program increased from \$712.9 million as of June 30, 2021, to \$717.2 million as of June 30, 2022

+This increase is primarily related to normal program operations and changes in health care cost trend rates and the discount rate assumptions.

+State Retiree Health Insurance Program Total OPEB Liability

+As of June 30

-The actuarial audit identified six errors in the actuarial valuation and included seven recommendations for improvement These errors related to the application of certain rates and assumptions.
-The consulting actuary agreed with the results and revised the actuarial valuation to address four of the errors, which reduced the total OPEB liability for the program by \$3.5 million.
-Further, the consulting actuary stated that they would address the remaining errors and incorporate the recommendations in future valuations.
+The actuarial audit identified four errors in the actuarial valuation and included six recommendations for improvement

+The errors related to the application of certain rates and assumptions.
+Three of these errors had been identified in the prior actuarial audit, and the consulting actuary subsequently revised the actuarial valuation to address these errors.
+These corrections reduced the total OPEB liability for the program by \$1.2 million.
+The consulting actuary stated that they would address the remaining error and consider two of the recommendations in a future valuation.
+Further, the consulting actuary stated they would consider the other four recommendations as part of the next participation rate experience study.